Matcha: Multi-Stage Riemannian Flow Matching for Accurate and Physically Valid Molecular Docking: The importance of the pocket alignment

 \subsection{Docking results for different ways of computing pocket-aligned RMSD}

-We computed docking quality metrics using both base and pocket-based approaches for structure prediction methods (\textsc{AlphaFold 3}, \textsc{Boltz-2}, \textsc{Chai-1}, \textsc{NeuralPlexer}, \textsc{FlowDock}) and rigid docking approaches (\textsc{DiffDock}, \textsc{Matcha}).
+We computed docking quality metrics using both base and pocket-based approaches for structure prediction methods (\textsc{AlphaFold 3}, \textsc{Boltz-2}, \textsc{Chai-1}, \textsc{NeuralPlexer}, \textsc{FlowDock}, \textsc{DynamicBind}) and rigid docking approaches (\textsc{DiffDock-L}, \textsc{Matcha}).
 The results for all considered test datasets are shown in Figures~\ref{fig:double_astex}, \ref{fig:double_pdbbind}, \ref{fig:double_posebusters}, and \ref{fig:double_dockgen}.
-The obtained results reveal comparable metric inflation across all methods.
+The obtained results reveal comparable metric inflation across methods that predict protein structure.
 This applies to all four test sets.
-The increase is around 15-20\% in $\mathrm{RMSD}\leq\SI{2}{\angstrom}$ for the \textsc{Astex} dataset and around 10\% for \textsc{PoseBusters V2}.
-Lower increases for \textsc{PDBBind} and \textsc{DockGen} test sets are due to the use of the preprocessed dataset versions with the removed irrelevant chains provided by~\citet{corso2022diffdock}.
-Moreover, the choice of the alignment almost does not affect the ordering of the docking methods: all our claims done for the base alignment, still hold for the pocket-based alignment.
+The increase is around 10-20\% in $\mathrm{RMSD}\leq\SI{2}{\angstrom}$ for the \textsc{Astex} dataset and around 5-10\% for \textsc{PoseBusters V2}.
+Moreover, the choice of the alignment almost does not affect the ordering of the docking methods: all our claims done for the \textsc{pocket-based} alignment, still hold for the \textsc{full} alignment.
 This demonstrates that the apparent superiority of co-folding methods in some evaluations may stem from evaluation methodology rather than genuine performance differences.